uber/doubles/docs/source/usage.rst

 If you ever want to to clear all allowances and expectations you have set on an individual object  without verifying them, use ``clear``::

-    from doubles import clear, expect
+    from dobles import clear, expect

     def test_clearing_allowances():
         expect(some_object).foobar